1. Is Berkshire Roots open?

 2. Where does Berkshire Roots get its products?

 Our products are grown and produced on-site including flower, pre-rolls, edibles, tinctures, topicals and concentrates.
-Our seeds come from reputable, high-quality seed-breeders.
-Several of our strains are exclusive to Berkshire Roots.
+All Berkshire Roots products come from the highest quality genetics.

 3. Do I still need a medical marijuana card now that adult use is legal in Massachusetts?